raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## DSO Session Establishment {#establishment}

-DSO messages MUST NOT be carried in protocols and environments where a session can't be established according to the definition given above in the Terminology section ({{terminology}}).
+DSO messages MUST NOT be carried in protocols and environments where a session can't be established.
+For example, DNS over plain UDP {{?RFC0768}} is not appropriate since it does not provide in-order message delivery, and, in the presence of NAT gateways and firewalls with short UDP timeouts, it cannot provide a persistent bi-directional communication channel unless an excessive amount of DSO keepalive traffic is used.

-DNS over plain UDP {{?RFC0768}} is not appropriate since it fails on the requirement for in-order message delivery, and, in the presence of NAT gateways and firewalls with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of DSO keepalive traffic is used.
+UDP also doesn't provide a way to mark the start of a session and the end of a session.

 At the time of publication, DSO is specified only for DNS over TCP {{!RFC1035}} {{!RFC7766}}, and